What is The Best Way to Use Cannabis?

 Cannabis and its extracts, like CBD oil, can be consumed in an astounding number of ways.
 Most options fall into a few general categories, and each has its own advantages and disadvantages.
 You’ll experience different effects if you smoke CBD-rich flower or vape a THC-rich cartridge; swallow a gelcap or drop CBD oil under your tongue.

 Everybody processes cannabis and cannabinoids a little differently.
-The diversity of human experience means that finding your ideal form of cannabis consumption will take some experimentation.
+The diversity of human experience means that finding your ideal form of cannabis consumption may take some experimentation.

 The key differences between ways of using cannabis pertain to these questions: